eXist-db/existdb-saml/README.md

 resource /X".
 In the sports event analogy these are comparable to sponsored VIP lounge tickets issued by the IDP, to bypass the SP crowd.

+## What is Supposed to Happen? (the functional view)

+* Some client request comes in and gets handed off to controller.xql
+* controller.xql logic notices SAML is enabled and client has no SAML token
+* controller.xql redirects user browser to remote SAML IDP for authentication
+* Remote SAML IDP presents authentication dialog, authenticates the user, and returns an authentication assertion to the eXist SP on endpoint `/SAML2SP`
+* controller.xql handles SAML assertion on endpoint `/SAML2SP` and checks SAML authentication result.
+If auth successful, insert SAML token into user browser and redirect user browser to the place she intended to go (before getting SAML intercepted).
+This is SAML "relaystate", arbitrary data, typically a URI.
+* on next request, client will bypass SAML interception because it has a SAML token (this token means "I have successfully authenticated").

 ## How to use (in technical terms)

 Existdb-saml is an application library that can be added through the eXist